Understanding your breastmilk production

 Frequent, small feeds are normal

 Often, parents worry when their babies want to feed very frequently in the beginning, because they think this is a sign that the baby isn’t getting enough milk.
 In fact, it’s totally normal for newborns to only consume about 1-2 tablespoons of colostrum in the first 24 hours.
-The main objective here is to build a good milk supply, because once lactation is established, Lactogenesis 3 takes over and breastfeeding becomes primarily a supply and demand-driven process—or as we like to say in lactation-world, “demand and supply” as the baby “demands” milk by suckling, which in turn increases supply.
+The main objective here is to build a good milk supply because once lactation is established, Lactogenesis 3 takes over, and breastfeeding becomes primarily a supply and demand-driven process — or as we like to say in lactation-world, “demand and supply” as the baby “demands” milk by suckling, which in turn increases supply.
 Feeding frequently and maximizing skin-to-skin contact with your infant are both great ways to increase breastmilk production.
+A Lactation Professional can help if you are not sure you are doing things right.